googleapis/google-cloud-ruby/CI.md

 Nightly tests run overnight on a cron, and are intended to run only once per day.
 Thus, we allow for a larger matrix of tests, and longer run times.

 * All test types are run, except samples-master.
-(For nightly tests, we run sample tests against the latest released libraries, not the current code.)
+(Nightly tests run sample tests against the latest released libraries, not the current code.)
 * Nightly tests do not analyze changes, but run tests for _all_ libraries.
 This is how we get regular coverage of all libraries, not just those seeing active development. (`--max-gem-count` is not set.)
 * Ruby and OS versions are identical to continuous tests.
 All tests are run against Linux and the latest version of Ruby.
 Additionally, unit tests (and only unit tests) are run against Linux and _all_ four supported minor releases of Ruby, _and_ are run against Windows and MacOS against the latest version of Ruby.
 Finally, acceptance and sample tests are run on both the oldest and newest versions of Ruby (on Linux).